tmaciejewski/see/README.md

 SEE (or see, whatever) is a simple search engine written in Erlang.
 So far it can crawl through web indexing new pages into ets table.
-It's split into two applications:
+It's split up into two applications:

 * `see_db`
 * `see_crawler`

 ## see_db

-This application handles indexing and the web interface.
+This application handles indexing and web interface.
 There could be only one node running this application.

-Currently it stores data in ETS table, so it's not persistent.
+It allows to choose storage option by `storage` option in app file.
+Currently only ETS table is supported, so it's not persistent.

 To start the application, run `start_db_node`